 How Hashtags can Generate Leads for Fitness Studios

 Ever since social media has entered our lives, an increasing number of our conversations have been taking place on these various platforms.
-Whether we’re sharing our family vacation pictures on Facebook or just Tweeting about the weather - social media has become a natural go-to for us to share what’s on our mind today.
+Whether sharing family vacation pictures on Facebook or just Tweeting about what a world leader said in the climate change convention - social media has become a natural go-to for us to share what’s on our minds.
+But, that's not just it.
+Today, social media platforms mean many things to many people.

-But with all these conversations taking place, how do you make yourself heard over the crowd?
-That’s where hashtags come in to help!
-If you didn’t know this by now, hashtags don’t just show you what’s trending; they also help index or categorize your content.
-From putting all Tweets on a topic under a single list to compiling every Instagram post with the same hashtag in one place for you to view, hashtags have been organizing content on social media for years now.
+Pro Tip: That’s where hashtags come in to help!
+Hashtags don’t just show us what’s trending; they also help index or categorize our content.
+From putting all tweets on a topic under a single list to compiling every Instagram post with the same hashtag in one place for you to view, hashtags have been organizing content on social media for a couple of years now.

-So when your fitness studio uses the right hashtags in your communication, you will be able to feature your posts amongst your competitors and grab curious eyeballs.
+So when your fitness business uses the right hashtags in your communication, you will be able to feature your posts amongst your competitors and grab curious eyeballs and even earn more followers!

 How do Hashtags Help Your Fitness Studio Stand Out?